TKomericki/Rhetos-wiki/Migrating-from-DeployPackages-to-Rhetos-CLI.md

 # Migrating from DeployPackages to Rhetos.MSBuild with Rhetos CLI

-This article contains step-by-step instruction for migrating an existing **Rhetos application** or **Rhetos plugin package** from old build and deployment process (with DeployPackages) to the new one (Rhetos.MSBuild with Rhetos CLI).
+This article contains step-by-step instruction for migrating an existing **Rhetos application** or **Rhetos plugin package** from old build and deployment process (with DeployPackages) to the new one (Rhetos.MSBuild with Rhetos CLI), available since Rhetos 4.0.

 See [Rhetos CLI Features](Rhetos-CLI#features) for overview of rhetos.exe and comparison to old utility **DeployPackages.exe**.